We’ve all seen Planned Unit Developments (PUDs).

-The site plan for the PUD will be reviewed as a single entity, and the planning commission would then approve recording the plat.
+The site plan for the PUD will be reviewed as a single entity, and the planning commission will then approve the recording of the plat.

 10. What are the general requirements for a PUD?

-For the planning commission to approve the PUD, the following requirements may need to be met:
+For the planning commission to approve the PUD, there are often a number of conditions that must first be met.